niwatorrri/niwatorrri.github.io/_posts/2019-08-01-california-trip.md

 **Day 7: San Francisco**

 - First of all, the roads in SF are insane...
 It's like 45 degrees uphill and then downhill.
 My mom was just too scared to drive and let me do all of it.
 - Fisherman’s Wharf has got really nice seafood!
 We had a huge crab and stuff and it was awesome!
-(For about 40 dollars IIRC)
+(For about 40 dollars)
 - Golden Gate Bridge: you know, a must for travelers
 - Chinatown/Union Square: not much to say, we just drove through
 - Return our car and that's it.
-Bye!
-Looking forward to another tour!
+See you next time!